lsst-tstn/tstn-010/index.rst

 .. note::

-    This technote avoids the use of the term "scripts" and also assumes the current scriptQueue has been renamed.
+    This technote avoids the use of the term "scripts" and also assumes the current scriptQueue has been renamed to "Queue".
 The reasoning behind this is that "scripts" is an overloaded word where each person has their own interpretation where the general tendency is to assume a bash-script type of execution.

 .. _notebooks: